-This topic describes how to develop a custom webpage that can make SDK calls to Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update on behalf of the Microsoft Dynamics CRM user who is signed in.
+This topic describes how to develop a custom webpage that can make SDK calls to Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises) on behalf of the Microsoft Dynamics CRM user who is signed in.
 The typical use of this capability is to write a webpage that is displayed in an inline frame in the Microsoft Dynamics CRM web application user interface.
 That webpage performs its intended operation, for example, providing a store front, while being hosted on a website independent of the site that’s hosting CRM.
 However, the webpage can perform its operations on behalf of the CRM user who is signed in.
 The result is seamless integration between a webpage and Microsoft Dynamics CRM.

 For more information about how to configure claims and a relying party, see the following topics in TechNet: Deploying and administering Microsoft Dynamics CRM:

 TechNet: Post-Installation and Configuration Guidelines - Configure a Microsoft Dynamics CRM Internet-facing deployment (IFD)

 TechNet: System requirements and required technologies - Accessing Microsoft Dynamics CRM from the Internet - Claims-based authentication and IFD requirements

 For more information about identity management, see the identity training course.